linuxkerneltravel/lmp/eBPF_Hub/README.md

 - a `README,md`
 - a `config.json`

 If you use eunomia-bpf, the project will be build automaticly.

-The following files should exists:
+Tools are expected to follow a simple naming convention:

   - <tool>.bpf.c contains BPF C code, which gets compiled into `package.json`
   - <tool>.bpf.h can optionally contain types exported to userspace through pref event or ring buffer
+  - <tool>.h can optionally contain any types and constants, shared by both BPF and userspace sides of a tool.

+You can check the [template](template) project for more details.

 ## reference